carbonable-labs/cairo-migrator/README.md

         <img src="https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white">
     </a>
   </p>
-  <h3 align="center">EIP-721 Metadata Update Extension Contracts written in Cairo for Starknet.</h3>
+  <h3 align="center">ERC-721 to ERC-3525 Migrator Extension Contracts written in Cairo for Starknet.</h3>
 </div>

 ### About

-A Cairo implementation of [EIP-4906](https://eips.ethereum.org/EIPS/eip-4906) based on [Openzeppelin Solidity implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/interfaces/IERC4906.sol).
-EIP-4906 is an Ethereum standard for EIP-721 Metadata Update Extension.
+A Cairo implementation of a ERC-721 to ERC-3525 migrator.

 > ## ⚠️ WARNING! ⚠️
 >